Q: Which Elasticsearch version does Amazon Elasticsearch Service support?

 Q: What kinds of error logs are exposed by Amazon Elasticsearch Service?

 Elasticsearch uses Apache Log4j 2 and its built-in log levels (from least to most severe) of TRACE, DEBUG, INFO, WARN, ERROR, and FATAL.
-If you enable application logs, Amazon Elasticsearch Service publishes log lines of WARN, ERROR, and FATAL to CloudWatch.
-Less severe levels (INFO, DEBUG and TRACE) are not available.
+If you enable error logs, Amazon Elasticsearch Service publishes log lines of WARN, ERROR, and FATAL, and select errors from the DEBUG level to CloudWatch.
+For more details, refer our documentation.

 Q: Can I enable error logs for only specific indices?